4RO: Studios

+In 1955 4RO moved into new studios in East Street, in a building that became known as Rheuben House.
+Rheuben House was the home to 4RO until 1970 when a new building designed by architects from Toowoomba were constructed on the corner of Archer Street and Victoria Parade.

+4RO's studios at 220 Quay Street, incorporating a sales office for 4CC, were officially opened by Rockhampton Mayor Margaret Strelow on 14 November 2007.

+In February 2024, 4RO vacated its premises at 220 Quay Street and relocated to the first level of the multi-storey building on the corner of Fitzroy and East Street in Rockhampton City.
+The new studios at 36 East Street were officially opened by Australian musician Daryl Braithwaite on 2 February 2024.

+Ownership & Control

 In August 2013 Grant Broadcasters acquired the station and Prime Media's other nine radio stations in Queensland.
 As a result, the 4RO studio in Rockhampton now serves as a sales office for Grant's KIX Country narrowcasting service.

-In November 2021, 4RO, along with other stations owned by Grant Broadcasters, were acquired by the Australian Radio Network.
+4RO along with other stations owned by Grant Broadcasters were acquired by the Australian Radio Network in November 2021.
 This deal will allow Grant's stations, including 4RO, to access ARN's iHeartRadio platform in regional areas.
-The deal was finalized on January 4, 2022.
+The deal was finalized on 4 January 2022.

 Current Programming

 Format

-4RO's slogan is News, Talk and The Music You Love.
-As the slogan suggests, the station currently has a varied format featuring a variety of talk and music programming.
+4RO's current slogan is The Talk of Central Queensland.
+As it suggests, the station currently has a varied format with an emphasis on talk.
 The station's programming is skewed towards an older audience, especially the 45+ demographics.

 Shows

-The station's breakfast show with Michael J. Bailey, The Laurie Atlas show and the Saturday morning program are the only local shows produced from the Rockhampton studio.

-The regionally-networked Retro 20/20 Countdown is hosted by Aaron Stevens.
-Retro 20/20 Countdown is heard on 4CA in Cairns, 4MK in Mackay, Gladstone's 4CC, Zinc 96.1 on the Sunshine Coast and River 94.9 Ipswich.